nitrictech/docs/docs/messaging/queues.md

 ]);
 ```

-## Receiving & Acknowledging Tasks
+### Receiving & Acknowledging Tasks

-When pulling tasks off a queue, they aren't immediately deleted from the queue, they're leased.
-Leased tasks are hidden, preventing any other functions from receiving them until the lease expires.
+When pulling tasks off a queue they aren't immediately deleted, they're leased.
+Leased tasks are hidden, preventing other functions from receiving them unless the lease expires.

 When your code successfully processes a task it should `complete` the task, this permanently removes it from the queue.

 If the lease expires before the task is marked as complete it will reappear in the queue and can be received again.
-This prevents tasks from being lost in failure scenarios, such as if your function has an error before completing the task.
+This prevents tasks from being lost in failure scenarios.
+If your function encounters an error or is terminated before completing the task it will automatically reappear on the queue to be processed again.

 ```javascript
 const tasks = await transactionQueue.receive(10);